JirehY/Hello-world/README.md

 # Hello-world
+  Hi! guys!
-This is my first project!
+I'm Jireh yuan.
+This is my first project,and intilize the way to become an devoloer!